LGBTQ rights in Western Australia: Surrogacy

-Discrimination protections
+Discrimination and harassment protections

 In August 2022, it was formally announced that the Western Australian government is going to reform, update and overhaul the Equal Opportunity Act 1984 – to explicitly include both "gender identity and sex characteristics" and to also repeal the exemption, that legally allows LGBTIQ teachers and students being discriminated against within religious schools.
 Sexual orientation is already explicitly included since 2002.
 In April 2024, it was formally announced by the government that no bill would be introduced on reforming the WA Equal Opportunity Act – until after the March 2025 state election.
+In 2026, an extensive Public Order Bill 2026 was introduced and passed the lower house - but yet to pass the upper house.
+The bill is to explicitly criminally ban harassment based on “sex, sexual orientation, gender identity and sex characteristics”.

 Western Australia passed the state Equal Opportunity Act in 1984.
 This legislation failed to include sexual orientation amongst a list of attributes designed to protect people from discrimination.
 This was changed in 2002, when the Acts Amendment (Gay and Lesbian Law Reform) Act 2002 amended the 1984 Act to include sexual orientation, protecting LGB people in areas of employment, education, accommodation and the provision of goods, services and facilities, amongst a host of other aspects of public life.
 These laws technically provide less protections for transgender Western Australians, who are classified in the Equal Opportunity Act and by the Equal Opportunity Commission of Western Australia as 'Gender History'; providing protections for those who have reassigned gender as certified under the Gender Reassignment Act 2000.
 In October 2018, the McGowan Labor government revealed it would submit the Equal Opportunity Act to a review of the state Law Reform Commission, the announcement coming after McGowan had said he was "personally uncomfortable" with religious schools discriminating against gay students and teachers.

 Federal law protects LGBT and intersex people in Western Australia in the form of the Sex Discrimination Amendment (Sexual Orientation, Gender Identity and Intersex Status) Act 2013.